shineware/KOMORAN/README.md

 **KO**rean **MOR**phological **AN**alyzer

 # Importing the project
-This project is based on gradle with java.
+This project is based on Gradle with Java.
-So, you can open or import this project as gradle project.
+So, you can open or import this project as Gradle project.
 Due to KOMORAN is published in JitPack, it is also possible to use KOMORAN in sbt project.

 ```scala